htl-perg-2019-20-5bhif/contact-list-exercise-tklecka/readme.md

 # *Contact List* Quiz

 ## Introduction

 In this exercise, you have to implement RESTful Web API for maintaining a contact list.

 1. Everybody has to do his/her best to come up with a solution.

-1. Earn one point for your grade if you create a *GitHub Issue* in your *GitHub Classroom* containing a link to the Web API that I can test over the Internet.
-If you need help finding a free hosting service for your ASP.NET solution, [contact me](mailto:r.stropek@htl-perg.ac.at).
+1. Earn one point for your grade if you implement all requirements specified in the [*swagger.yaml*](swagger.yaml) file.
+Notify me via GitHub issue if you succeeded and want the extra points.

 ## Specification